Murder of Muriel Drinkwater: Murder and investigation

 Muriel Joan Drinkwater was the youngest of four daughters born to John Percival and Margaret (née Morgans) Drinkwater.
 On 27 June 1946, Muriel took the school bus home from Gowerton Grammar School.
-She was last seen at 2:30 p.m., singing as she headed for the one-mile walk to her family's home, Tyle-Du Farm.
+She was last seen at 2:30 p.m., singing as she began the one-mile walk to her family's home, Tyle-Du Farm.
 The path she walked home on curved in and out of the woods; her mother saw her walking home along the path and into the woods, but not come out again.
 The last person who reported seeing her was Hubert Hoyles, then 13, who passed her on the path returning from her family farm, where he had gone to buy eggs.
 Her mother later went to the village to look for her when she did not return home; more than a dozen men from the area began a search.

 The next day, Drinkwater's body was found in the woods by a police inspector.
 She had been raped, bludgeoned about the head and shot twice in the chest.
 Two days later, police found one of the murder weapons, a World War I-era Colt .45 pistol.
 Policemen from Glamorgan, assisted by the 169th Bomb Disposal Unit, used a metal detector to search for a second weapon suspected to have been used, but never located it.
 Detectives from Scotland Yard came to Swansea to assist in the investigation.

 Police visited every house within 150 square miles and interviewed 20,000 men in Swansea and in neighbouring Aberdare and Carmarthenshire.
 A description of a person of interest was circulated; he was described as approximately 30 years old, with "thick fluffy hair and wearing brown corduroy trousers and a light brown sports jacket."
 Police also circulated photos of the United States Army-issued gun; notably, perspex had been used to modernise the original wooden stocks next to the grip.
 It was believed a similar weapon had been used in the murder of a cinema manager in Bristol.
 In August, the police appealed to the U.S. public for assistance, as many Americans had been stationed in Penllergaer during the recent Second World War and there was a possibility one of the servicemen had sold the weapon.

 More than 3,000 mourners attended Drinkwater's funeral on 2 July.
 She was buried at St David's Church in Penllergaer.